Search This Blog

 Elizabeth to George with a Bible in hand ‘The Four Swans' Internal Book 2 Chapter 9 Pt4

-If there is any doubt about Elizabeth's evidence on consent, then her decision to swear on the bible is yet another submission of evidence that is powerful, clear and consistent from her.
+If there is any doubt about Elizabeth's evidence on consent, then her decision to swear on the bible is yet another submission of evidence that is powerful, clear and consistent from her and which confirms her position that she did not consent to sex.
 It came about through her attempt to try to allay George's suspicions about Valentine's paternity.
 Clearly, as a believing Christian, Elizabeth was more comfortable with lying by omission to George than telling an explicit lie on God's holy book, The Bible.
 Otherwise she could have directly addressed George's suspicion by simply swearing on it that Valentine was his biological son and no other man could be this.
 However in that case she would have been lying both to George and upon the bible.
-The fact that Elizabeth so carefully worded her oath as she did inadvertently helps any uncertain reader feel even more clearer on the question of rape since her wording happened to directly address the issue of consent.
-Of course it would make little sense for Elizabeth to word her oath so carefully if the end the wording she opted for would mean she was still telling a lie on the bible.
-In fact readers can then believe that Elizabeth worded the oath so the statement made was therefore technically true.
+The fact that Elizabeth so carefully worded her oath as she did, should inadvertently help any uncertain reader feel even more clearer on the question of rape since Elizabeth's wording happened to directly address the issue of consent.
+Of course it would make little sense for Elizabeth to word her oath so carefully if in the end the wording she opted for would mean she was still telling a lie on the bible.
+In fact readers can then believe that Elizabeth worded the oath so the statement made upon The Bible was therefore technically true.
 With an oath on the bible that she had essentially freely ‘given’ her body to all the men she had slept with, with the exclusion of Ross, this was Elizabeth’s most convincing and most credible evidence which once again only corroborates Ross's own admission of taking her against her will.
+As this is direct from the alleged victim it also trumps Ross's unsupported or flaky supposition that 'in the end' the sex he forced on Elizabeth was not so much against her will.

 'In some moods she felt she never wanted to see him again.
 But those moods were by no means constant.'